-A total of 74 properties (total properties listed in Table 6.5) were subject to flood damages in 2013.
-The change in flood risk for these properties (based on the change in property water level column in Table 6.5) due to the Town's complete mitigation scenario is summarized below:
+A total of 120 properties (total properties listed in Tables 6.5 and 6.6) were subject to flood damages in 2013; 74 within Foothills, 28 within Vulcan, and 18 within Willow Creek.
+The change in flood risk for these properties (based on the change in property water level column in Tables 6.5 and 6.6) due to the Town's complete mitigation scenario is summarized below.

-12 properties were subject to increased water levels, consisting of:

-- Three properties that have residences.
-The estimated total cost of these mitigation options for these three properties is \$899,638, as shown in Table 6.4; and - ➤ The remaining nine properties have agricultural fields that were affected by the increased flood risk.
-Appropriate mitigation measures for these properties may include compensation for crop damage loss and should be addressed in subsequent phases of the study - ▶ A total of 62 properties were subject to a decrease in water levels, consisting of: - ▶ 17 properties where residences were subject to inundation in 2013.
-The residences at four of these properties residences are no longer subject to inundation for a 2013 magnitude event.
-The remaining 13 properties are still subject to inundation, albeit at a reduced level than 2013.
-The estimated total cost of mitigation options for these 13 properties is \$7,692,700, as shown in Table 6.4.

-The total cost for protecting all 16 properties with residences that are subject to flood risk (three properties with increased flood risk and 13 properties with reduced flood risk) is \$8,592,338, as shown in Table 6.4.
+- ▶ 12 properties were subject to increased water levels, consisting of: - Three properties that have residences.
+The estimated total cost of these mitigation options for these three properties is \$899,638, as shown in Table 6.4; and - The remaining nine properties have agricultural fields that were affected by the increased flood risk.
+Appropriate mitigation measures for these properties may include compensation for crop damage loss and should be addressed in subsequent phases of the study. - A total of 108 properties were subject to a decrease in water levels, consisting of: - 18 properties where residences were subject to inundation in 2013.
+The residences at four of these properties are no longer subject to inundation for a 2013 magnitude event; and - The remaining 14 properties are still subject to inundation, albeit at a reduced level than 2013.
+The estimated total cost of mitigation options for these 14 properties is \$8,445,292, as shown in Table 6.4. - In total, there are 17 properties with residences that are subject to flood risk (three properties with increased flood risk and 14 properties with reduced flood risk), with a total estimated flood protection cost of \$9,344,930, as shown in Table 6.4.